emd22/foxtrot/README.md

 ## Features
 - Fast math library using SIMD
 	- Supports Arm NEON and SSE/AVX.
-- Vulkan rendering backend
+- Vulkan graphics backend
-- Super fast custom memory pool
+- Custom scripting language
-- Multithreaded and extensible asset manager that works seamlessly in the background
+- Super fast memory pool
 - Custom core library and containers
-- GLTF loading with cgltf, JPEG loading with turbojpeg and other format loading using stb-image
+- Multithreaded and extensible asset manager that works seamlessly in the background
-- Integration with Jolt Physics
+- Jolt Physics
 - Deferred rendering with light volumes

 ## Building
-To build the engine, make sure you have Premake5 installed.
+To build the engine, make sure you have CMake installed.

 ### Building for MacOS
-You can use `premake5 [build system]` to generate the project files.
+You can use `cmake` to generate the project files.
 To build with Ninja, you use one of the generated build targets.
 For example,
 ```
 # Generate the project or build files
-premake5 ninja
+cmake -GNinja -DUSE_SIMDE=Off -DUSE_MOLTENVK=On .

-# Build the engine and third party libraries
+# Build Foxtrot
-ninja RelWithDebInfo_macOS
+ninja

-# Run the engine
+# Run the executable.
+Replace `Debug` with the optimization level you built with.
-./build/RelWithDebInfo/foxtrot
+./build/Debug/foxtrot
 ```